lvthillo/iss-location/README.md

 $ python3.6 app.py
 ```

-The browser will open on and show the current location of the ISS.
+The browser will open and show above which villages or cities the ISS is circulating.

 <img width="1437" alt="screen shot 2018-10-30 at 21 17 23" src="https://user-images.githubusercontent.com/14105387/47747896-b92a7d80-dc89-11e8-8db7-4ca93b5af34c.png">